Project-MONAI/tutorials/auto3dseg/README.md

 ### 2. Run with Components

-We demonstrate the entire pipeline with all necessary componets in the [tutorial notebooks](notebooks/pipeline.ipynb).
+We demonstrate the entire pipeline with all necessary componets in the [tutorial notebooks](notebooks/auto_runner.ipynb) using the AutoRunner class.
 And each component can be individually used for different purposes.
 And functions/methods in the components can be customized by users.

 - Step 1: [Data analyzer](notebooks/data_analyzer.ipynb)
 	- [Bring-Your-Own-Components (BYOC)](notebooks/data_analyzer_byoc.ipynb)